 In addition to my life as a therapist, I am also an artist.
 The art-making process has taught me about the power of creativity as a healing tool and as an agent of change.
-I think that creative outlets can be enormously helpful in a person's healing journey, and I explore these avenues with many of the people I work with..
+Creative outlets can be enormously helpful in a person's healing journey, and I explore these avenues with many of the people I work with.

 Individual Therapy With over 35 years in practice, I have worked with a wide range of people from many different walks of life.
 I have extensive experience working with lesbian women and I wholeheartedly support the LGBTQ community and their relationships.
 As a therapist I seek to provide a safe, caring and open atmosphere for people to feel free to explore and celebrate all aspects of their lives.

 Many people who come to therapy have endured troublesome or hurtful childhoods, or have been harmed or abused as an adult.
 No matter what stage of life these injuries occur, abuse, trauma, maltreatment, neglect and attachment wounds can cause long term effects.
 It can show up as depression, self-injury, dissociation, anxiety, eating problems, entrenched grief, difficulty knowing and experiencing emotions or inhabiting one's own body.
 This can lead to a fragile sense of self-worth, deep feelings of shame, a lost sense of safety in the world or difficulty making and keeping relationships.
 Discrimination and oppression can also contribute to a person's struggles in life.